Aahil13/The-JS-Guide/docs/Operators.md

    let notResult = !isTrue; // Logical NOT
    ```

-4. **Assignment Operators:** Assignment operators assign values to variables.
+4. **Assignment operators:** Assignment operators assign values to variables.

    ```javascript
    let x = 10;
    x += 5; // Equivalent to x = x + 5
    ```

-5. **Increment and Decrement Operators:** Using these operators, you can either increase or decrease the value of a variable by one.
+5. **Increment and decrement operators:** Using these operators, you can either increase or decrease the value of a variable by one.

    ```javascript
    let count = 5;